-High School graduates, or those who earned the equivalent of a high school diploma in 2020, 2021, 2022, and 2023 are eligible for the scholarship at any of Maine's seven community college campus's.
+High school graduates, or those who earned the equivalent of a high school diploma in the classes of 2022-2025 are eligible for the scholarship at any of Maine's seven community college campus's.
 The scholarship pays for tuition and mandatory fees after federal and state grant aid have been applied.
 For more information, visit Free College Scholarship